-The aim of user research in alpha is to:
+The aim of user research in the alpha phase is to:

 - improve the team’s understanding of your users and their needs